 Need a bike?

-Plan your vantage points ahead of time
+- Plan your vantage points ahead of time

 Use a mapping software like Google Maps to find the best routes between places on the routes.

-Crossing the course
+- Crossing the course

 Cross only at specific crossing points.
 Don’t disrupt the race!

-It gets crowded!
+- It gets crowded!

-If you want to watch the finish line, or where there will be crowds, consider locking your bike a safe distance away and walking.
+If you want to watch at the finish line, or where there will be crowds, consider locking your bike a safe distance away and walking.
 This is as much for your safety as it is for the other spectators!
 It also minimizes the risk of theft or damage of your bike.

-See something, Say something:
+- See something, Say something:

 If you see something that seems suspicious, out of place, or potentially hazardous, tell emergency personnel or marathon staff as soon as possible.